 A friend of mine sells health ointments.
 If the customer asks to see the ointment and even try it, that is OK.
-If the customer then ignores the ointment for several weeks, the ointment does not care.
+If the customer then ignores the ointment for several weeks, the ointment is just a thing so does not care.
 Candidates have passion and lose passion.
 They have friends in your industry, and they talk on social media.
 The ointment does not.
 Perhaps we need to care about how candidates feel.

 Candidates care.
 You tell them you have an opening, and they say they are interested.
 They start checking their mail more and making sure their phone has electricity.
 After a few weeks of waiting, you have lost something.
 The ointment my friend sells did not lose anything.